-- Display a box of 15 different rocks, minerals, or fossils collected during the current year. - Only those exhibiting at the county fair for the first time may enter this class. - Display a box of 30 different rocks, minerals, or fossils, with at least five in each category. - 15 must be collected during the current 4-H year. - Display a box of 45 rocks, minerals, and fossils, with at least five of each category. - o 15 must be collected during the current 4-H year. - Display 60 rocks, minerals, or fossils, at least five in each category. - 15 must be collected during the current 4-H year. - These rock types must have labels or a legible key. - Fossils: Display a minimum of 15 fossil specimens collected by the participant in Kansas, with at least 5 of them having been collected during the current 4-H year. - The fossils are to be grouped by Phylum and Class, and at least three phyla must be represented (Brachiopoda, Chordata, Mollusca, etc.).
+- Display a box of 15 different rocks, minerals, or fossils collected during the current year. - Only those exhibiting at the county fair for the first time may enter this class. - Display a box of 30 different rocks, minerals, or fossils, with at least five in each category.

+- 15 must be collected during the current 4-H year.

+- Display a box of 45 rocks, minerals, and fossils, with at least five of each category.

+- 15 must be collected during the current 4-H year.

+- o Identify the rocks as igneous, metamorphic or sedimentary.

+- These rock types must have labels or a legible key.

+- Display 60 rocks, minerals, or fossils, at least five in each category.

+- o 15 must be collected during the current 4-H year.

+- o Identify the rocks as igneous, metamorphic or sedimentary.

+- o These rock types must have labels or a legible key.

+- Paleontology: Display a minimum of 15 fossil specimens collected by the participant in Kansas, with at least 5 of them having been collected during the current 4-H year.

+- The fossils are to be grouped by Phylum and Class, and at least three phyla must be represented (Brachiopoda, Chordata, Mollusca, etc.).

 - The member must use one standard box.

-- The specimens should be labeled with:
+- o The specimens should be labeled with:

 - Number of specimens

 - Date collected

 - County where collected

 - Formation

 - Member

 - Source

 - Phylum

 - Class

 - Pens or part

 - See the fifth bullet point, above under the bold heading, for additional information on labeling.

 - Geology Educational Exhibit

 - Exhibit relating to everyday living, a mineral test, a rock formation, geological history, species of fossil, forms of one mineral, a variation of one kind of rock, archaeological facts, or Native American artifacts.

 - Digital formats are acceptable.

 - Please plan for the judge to view your exhibit and have a hard copy for the display.

+- Exhibit limited to 4 feet of table space.

+- List your sources used (Example: Web Addresses or Books reviewed as a citation list)

 - Care should be taken to use durable materials that can withstand fair conditions.

 - Mineralogy

 - Display a minimum of 15 mineral specimens collected in Kansas, with at least five of them being collected during the current 4-H year.

 - The minerals are to be grouped by mineral class (i.e., Carbonates, Oxides, Silicates) and at least three classes must be represented.

 - Members must use one standard display box.

 - The specimens must be labeled with:

 - Number of Specimens

 - Date collected

 - Name of specimen

 - County in which it was collected

 - Chemical composition, if known.